phuotato/Decision-Tree-AI-Project/README.md

 ## Files in This Repository

-- `decision_tree_classifier.ipynb`: Jupyter notebook containing the main code for data preprocessing, training decision tree classifiers, and evaluating their performance.
+- `decision_tree_classifier1.ipynb`, `decision_tree_classifier2.ipynb`, `decision_tree_classifier3.ipynb`: Jupyter notebook containing the main code for data preprocessing, training decision tree classifiers, and evaluating their performance.
 - `data/`: Folder containing the datasets (in `.csv` or `.xlsx` format).
 - `plots/`: Folder containing the visualizations of decision trees and evaluation charts.
 - `requirements.txt`: List of Python packages required to run the project.